vjscjp09/kanboard/README.md

 Official website: <http://kanboard.net>

 ## Setting Up on Shipped
-This is an sample project to demonstrate how to create/deploy a Python application using Shipped.
+This is an sample project to demonstrate how to create/deploy a PHP application using Shipped.

 ### Step 1.
 Set Up GitHub